kevin-cgc/questxr-happlay/README.md

 ## Running the Controller Server

-The controller server is a simple node.js server that serves the controller web app facilitates communication with the Quest app via websockets.
+The controller server is a simple node.js server that serves the controller web app and facilitates communication with the Quest app via websockets.
 To run the server, first install the dependencies, then start the server:

 ```bash
 (cd server && npm i)